rust-lang/prev.rust-lang.org/faq.md

 But Rust's compilation time is not as bad as it may seem, and there is reason to believe it will improve.
 When comparing projects of similar size between C++ and Rust, compilation time of the entire project is generally believed to be comparable.
 The common perception that Rust compilation is slow is in large part due to the differences in the *compilation model* between C++ and Rust: C++'s compilation unit is the file, while Rust's is the crate, composed of many files.
 Thus, during development, modifying a single C++ file can result in much less recompilation than in Rust.
 There is a major effort underway to refactor the compiler to introduce [incremental compilation](https://github.com/rust-lang/rfcs/blob/master/text/1298-incremental-compilation.md), which will provide Rust the compile time benefits of C++'s model.

 Aside from the compilation model, there are several other aspects of Rust's language design and compiler implementation that affect compile-time performance.
-First, Rust has a moderatly-complex type system, and must spend a non-neglibable amount of compile time enforcing the constraints that make Rust safe at runtime.
+First, Rust has a moderately-complex type system, and must spend a non-negligible amount of compile time enforcing the constraints that make Rust safe at runtime.
 Secondly, Rust's use of LLVM for code generation is a double-edged sword: while it enables Rust to have world-class runtime performance, LLVM is a large framework that is not focused on compile-time performance.
 Thirdly, the Rust compiler suffers from long-standing technical debt, and notably generates poor-quality LLVM IR which LLVM must spend time "fixing".
 There is hope that future [MIR-based](https://github.com/rust-lang/rfcs/blob/master/text/1211-mir.md) optimization and translation passes will ease the burden the Rust compiler places on LLVM.
-Finally, Rust's preferred strategy of monomorphising generics (ala C++), while producing fast code, demands that significantly more code be generated than other translation strategies.
+Finally, while Rust's preferred strategy of monomorphising generics (ala C++) produces fast code, it demands that significantly more code be generated than other translation strategies.

 ### Why are Rust's `HashMap`s slow?